Bolivia restores relations with Israel

 Bolivia said Thursday it is restoring diplomatic relations with Israel, which it severed in 2009 under then president Evo Morales over Israeli attacks on the Gaza Strip.

-Morales resigned November 10 and fled to Mexico after a disputed election triggered days of deadly street protests.
+Morales resigned November 10 and fled to Mexico after a disputed election triggered weeks of street protests and blockades that left dozens dead.

 He cut off relations with Israel in December 2008 after an Israeli offensive in Gaza in which hundreds of Palestinians were killed.
 He also classified Israel as a terrorist nation and cancelled an accord under which Israelis could visit Bolivia without a visa.